Neurocrine Biosciences, Inc. (NASDAQ:NBIX) Director Richard F. Pops Sells 15,000 Shares

 Neurocrine Biosciences, Inc. (NASDAQ:NBIX – Get Free Report) Director Richard F. Pops sold 15,000 shares of Neurocrine Biosciences stock in a transaction that occurred on Tuesday, February 20th.
-The stock was sold at an average price of $132.47, for a total transaction of $1,987,050.00.
-Following the completion of the transaction, the director now directly owns 29,512 shares in the company, valued at approximately $3,909,454.64.
-The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+The stock was sold at an average price of $132.47, for a total value of $1,987,050.00.
+Following the completion of the transaction, the director now owns 29,512 shares of the company’s stock, valued at approximately $3,909,454.64.
+The sale was disclosed in a document filed with the SEC, which is available at this link.

-Neurocrine Biosciences (NASDAQ:NBIX – Get Free Report) last released its quarterly earnings results on Wednesday, February 7th.
-The company reported $1.44 EPS for the quarter, beating analysts’ consensus estimates of $1.13 by $0.31.
-Neurocrine Biosciences had a net margin of 13.23% and a return on equity of 12.85%.
-The company had revenue of $515.20 million for the quarter, compared to analyst estimates of $518.52 million.
-During the same quarter last year, the firm posted $0.88 earnings per share.
-The company’s quarterly revenue was up 25.0% compared to the same quarter last year.
-Research analysts predict that Neurocrine Biosciences, Inc. will post 4.86 EPS for the current fiscal year.
+Neurocrine Biosciences (NASDAQ:NBIX – Get Free Report) last announced its quarterly earnings results on Wednesday, February 7th.
+The company reported $1.44 EPS for the quarter, beating the consensus estimate of $1.13 by $0.31.
+Neurocrine Biosciences had a return on equity of 12.85% and a net margin of 13.23%.
+The company had revenue of $515.20 million for the quarter, compared to the consensus estimate of $518.52 million.
+During the same quarter last year, the company posted $0.88 earnings per share.
+The company’s revenue for the quarter was up 25.0% compared to the same quarter last year.
+As a group, equities research analysts forecast that Neurocrine Biosciences, Inc. will post 4.86 earnings per share for the current year.

 Neurocrine Biosciences Company Profile